-In addition to his own business enterprises, he was deeply involved in Jacksonville's business and civic community.
+In addition to his own business enterprises, deeply involved he was Jacksonville's business and civic community.
 In 1982, he served as the Vice-President of Business and Industry for the Chamber of Commerce, and later served on the boards of Jacksonville Federal Reserve, The James Madison Institute and the Episcopal School of Jacksonville.
-George never took for granted the business environment that allowed him to create his own success through his entrepreneurial endeavors and firmly believed in maintaining these opportunities for generations to come.
+George never took for granted business environment that allowed him to create his own success through his entrepreneurial endeavors and firmly believed in maintaining these opportunities for generations to come.
 He believed in and lived out the principles of free markets, property rights and personal responsibility.